Word on the Reddiit Streets Is the Cast of 'Love on the Spectrum U.S.' Wasn't Paid

-The popular Australian dating series Love on the Spectrum made the long journey from Down Under to the United States for Love on the Spectrum U.S. Both versions follow neurodivergent people who are on the spectrum and are looking for what most of us want: a partner.
+The popular Australian dating series Love on the Spectrum made the long journey from Down Under to the United States for Love on the Spectrum U.S., which is currently in its second season.
+Both versions follow individuals on the spectrum who are looking for what most of us want: a partner.

 Is the cast of 'Love on the Spectrum U.S.' not paid to be on the show?

-The Reddit post referenced a tweet the original poster saw asking if the cast of Love on the Spectrum was not actually paid for their time on the show.
+According to a Reddit post from June 2022, the cast of Love on the Spectrum was not paid to be on the show.
+The post referenced a tweet the original poster saw asking if the cast of Love on the Spectrum was not actually paid for their time on the show.
 We did a quick search on Twitter and discovered the original tweet along with a reply that included a casting call posted on Backstage.com.

 According to this casting call, which was sent out in February 2020, the cast of Love on the Spectrum U.S. would not be paid.
 "As we are a documentary series, we cannot pay for participation, but we do cover any meals and transport costs incurred.
 We work around people's schedules to make it work," the notice said.